Brendan Clarke: Sporting Fingal

 Following the 2009 season, Clarke signed a 2-year full-time contract with Sporting Fingal, where he'd had a very successful loan spell in 2008.

 Sligo Rovers

 After Sporting Fingal ceased trading Clarke's contract was cancelled and he signed for Sligo Rovers on a 1-year full-time contract on 15 February 2011.
-Clarke impressed immediately by saving a penalty on his debut in the 1–0 win over Derry City F.C. in The Brandywell.
+Clarke impressed immediately by saving a penalty on his debut in the 1–0 win over Derry City at The Brandywell.
 He followed this up by keeping 5 clean sheets in his first 6 games.
 He has gone on a great run and has currently kept 9 consecutive clean sheets, setting a new League of Ireland record for consecutive clean sheets.
 This has helped Rovers move to the top of the Airtricity League Premier Division.
 Solid performances from Clarke helped Sligo to a 2nd-place finish in the league and also a cup winners medal as Sligo lifted the FAI Cup for the second year in a row.